ctnkaan/Noodle/README.md

 ----------------------------COMMANDS----------------------------

-!!meme -->   Displays a dank meme (takes like 3-5 secs)
+!!meme -->   Displays a dank meme

+!!reddit #subreddit name -->   Displays a post from that subreddit

 !!bless -->   RNG Gods blesses you.